Etevoldo/Etevoldo/README.md

 - ♥️ I’m passionate about Maths, Computer Hardware and Software.

-- 📖 I’m currently learning **C++**, Type/JavaScript.
+- 📖 I’m currently learning Type/JavaScript.

-- 💡 I'm interested in low-level coding and reverse Engineering.
+- 💡 I'm interested in low-level coding and reverse Engineering, and Back-end development.

 - 😉 I'm studying to work as a software developer in the future.